 Signs of Gum Disease

 While gum disease begins with gum inflammation, harmful bacteria can quickly affect the teeth and gums.
-This bacteria builds up to form plaque, a bacterial film covering teeth and gums.
-Over time, plaque hardens to form calculus.
-Bacterial buildup irritates and inflames the gum tissue, leading to gum sensitivity.
+This bacteria builds up to form plaque, a film covering teeth and gums.
+Without treatment, plaque hardens to form calculus, irritates and inflames the gum tissue, causes gum sensitivity and more.

 We will examine your teeth and gums at regular dental checkups for signs of tooth decay and gum disease.
 Common symptoms of gum disease we will look for include:

-Please contact our office for treatment if you have noticed any of these symptoms.
-Gum disease can begin with bleeding gums and quickly turn into gum recession if you do not floss or brush enough.
-Treating gum disease is essential for your dental health and overall health.
+Please contact our Tampa dental practice if you notice any of these symptoms.
+Gum disease can begin with bleeding gums and quickly turn into gum recession if you don’t address it in time.

 Factors that Contribute to Gum Disease

-Some medical conditions and even lifestyle choices can increase the chance of developing gum disease.
-Some conditions tied to gum disease include:
+Some medical conditions and even lifestyle choices can increase your chance of developing gum disease.
+Some conditions tied to gum disease include the following.

 Diabetes